 Nominal dimensions are those used in stating the unit size.
 They are equal to the specified dimensions plus the thickness of the mortar joint.

 Dimensions must be stated in proper order - width, height, and length (WHL).
 For example, an 8-inch wide, 16-inch long, 4-inch high unit is termed an 8x4x16.
 Reversing any two dimensions will describe a completely different unit.
-Using the same example stated as 4x8x16 would indicate a unit 4 inches wide and 8 inches high (not 8 inches wide and 4 inches high).
+Using that same unit, but referring to it as 4x8x16 would inadvertently indicate a unit 4 inches wide and 8 inches high (not 8 inches wide and 4 inches high).